 Caffeine and Cortisol: Does Coffee Stress You Out?

 More than 2 billion people enjoy a cup of coffee every morning, including 85% of the U.S. population [1,2].
-I think that’s grounds (no pun intended) for celebration, which is why Bulletproof is offering you discounts on Upgraded Coffee all day.

 I also want to answer a few common questions about coffee.
 This article will touch on caffeine tolerance and coffee-related cortisol release.
 Enjoy!